 Locals and tourists will get a chance to experience various opera genres in Hong Kong, including well-known Cantonese opera performances, which are UNESCO representatives of cultural heritage.
 Apart from this, star-studded cast members, from leading opera troupes from mainland China will also perform during the festival.
 This is an opportunity to understand more about the charm of Chinese Opera.
 Venues and times are subject to change.
 Hurry and do not miss this opportunity.

 Website: Chinese Opera

 A city full of fantastic experiences

-Hong Kong‘s fusion of cultures will offer visitors many fantastic experiences.
+Hong Kong‘s fusion of cultures will offer visitors many fantastic experiences, from street food tours to water sports to festivals.
 It is also one of the reasons why this city is one of the world’s most popular travel destinations.

 Get Trip101 in your inbox